sh13y/epic-free-games-notifier/README.md

 # Epic Free Games Notifier

 A Python script with GitHub Actions integration to notify users about free games on the Epic Games Store via email.
+Because who doesn't love free games?

 ## Features

 - Fetches free games from the Epic Games Store.
+(Yes, free as in zero dollars!)
 - Sends email notifications with details about the free games.
+(No spam, we promise!)
 - Scheduled to run daily using GitHub Actions.
+(Set it and forget it!)

 ## Prerequisites

-- Python 3.x
+- Python 3.x (Python 2.x is so last decade)
-- GitHub account
+- GitHub account (You have one, right?)

 ## Setup